What is Counseling?

 Who is Eligible?

-Any full- or part-time undergraduate or graduate student currently enrolled at Oglethorpe University may use our services.
+Any full- or part-time undergraduate or graduate student currently enrolled at Oglethorpe University may use our services at no cost.
 For those under 18, a signature from a parent/guardian is needed when consenting to counseling.

 What can I Expect?

 During the first meeting with a counselor, you will be asked to describe your concerns and what you hope to gain from counseling.
 This is an opportunity for you and the counselor to best decide your treatment options.
-You may decide to continue counseling and meet with an intern counselor to work on your concerns either individually or in a group with others expressing similar concerns.
+You may decide to continue counseling and work on your concerns.
 At times, people are only seeking brief therapy to gain clarity about issues.
 In certain circumstances, a referral to another resource on or off campus might be the best treatment option.

 Who Will Know?

 The Counseling Center staff regards your inquiries and discussions as private and confidential.
 All of the people who work at the Center of Counseling and Health Services are legally bound to keep your visit confidential.
 No information of any kind is given to anyone unless you specifically request it in writing.

 How to Make an Appointment & Hours of Operation?

 The Counseling Center is located in Goodman Hall, across from the conference room.
 The center is open Monday through Friday from 9 a.m. until 5 p.m.

 Who are the staff members?